CPA Exam Questions: Free Ones Don’t Work, Here’s Why

 Or… there’s another option.

-I finished the CPA Exam in less than a year.
+Once I got my butt in gear, I finished the CPA Exam in less than a year.
 Some of my customers take less time, some take more time.

 But, it’s reasonable to assume that it will take you about a year to pass.